transloadit/iphone-sdk/Readme.md

+This SDK is deprecated.
+Please checkout our [new iOS SDK](https://github.com/transloadit/ios-sdk).

 # Transloadit iPhone SDK

 The transloadit iPhone SDK contains the `TransloaditRequest` class and related dependencies.
 In addition, an example iPhone project is provided to help get you started.